FadyMohareb/cramer/README.md

 ### Drag and drop

-An alternative way of uploading files on Genoverse 2.0 is by using the “drag and drop” functionality which permits users to display data on the genome browser page for as long as the instance is displayed.
+An alternative way of uploading files on CRAMER is by using the “drag and drop” functionality which permits users to display data on the genome browser page for as long as the instance is displayed.
 The drag and drop functionality is a convenient way of displaying data